w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::

 ## Undelegate a Vote

 You may decide at some point in the future to remove your delegation to a target account.
 In this case, your tokens will be locked for the maximum amount of time in accordance with the conviction you set at the beginning of the delegation.
-For example, if you chose "2x" delegation for four weeks lock up time, your tokens will be locked for 4 weeks after sending the `undelegate` transaction.
+For example, if you chose "2x" delegation for four weeks of lock-up time, your tokens will be locked for 4 weeks after sending the `undelegate` transaction.
 Once your vote has been undelegated, you are in control of making votes with it once again.
-You can start to vote directly, or chose a different account to act as your delegate.
+You can start to vote directly, or choose a different account to act as your delegate.

 The `undelegate` transaction must be sent from the account that you wish to clear of its delegation.
 For example, if Alice has delegated her tokens to Bob, Alice would need to be the one to call the `undelegate` transaction to clear her delegation.

-The easiest way to do this is from the ["Accounts" tab on Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) where you can manage delegation of your account.
+The easiest way to do this is from the ["Accounts" tab on Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) where you can manage the delegation of your account.

 ![manage delegation](../assets/democracy/manage-delegation.png)

-When you click on "manage delegation", you would be presented with a pre-populated pop up window with that account's delegation preferences.
+When you click on "manage delegation", you would be presented with a pre-populated pop-up window with that account's delegation preferences.
 Here, you have an option to undelegate or save the modifications made to the account's delegation preferences.

 ![undelegate](../assets/democracy/undelegate-save.png)